 However, at some point special provisions were introduced to protect the group of young adults (there are parallels to that in other areas of German law, for example the penal code which allows for this age group to be prosecuted as minors in certain cases).
 Here, „exploitation“ need not be proven, any trafficking of a person at that age into a brothel counts as a criminal offence/trafficking.
 Much to the annoyance of „advocacy groups“ who would like to „recommend“ their brothel keeping friends to younger prostituted women.
 Their attempts at changing this law have failed due to abolitionist action, politicians do not publicly criticise this legal provision any more.

-Kassandra, Nürnberg, has a website, and among the „downloads“, the materials include a leaflet „Special regulations for sex workers under 21“.
-The leaflet explains the legal situation to pimps etc., warning them they mustn’t bring a young woman to a brothel if she hasn’t been in one before etc. It has no information for those under 21, not even the „harm reduction“ lies peddled by the advocacy groups.
+Kassandra, Nürnberg, has a website, and among the „downloads“, the materials included a leaflet „Special regulations for sex workers under 21“.
+The leaflet explained the legal situation to pimps etc., warning them they mustn’t bring a young woman to a brothel if she hasn’t been in one before etc. It has no information for those under 21, not even the „harm reduction“ lies peddled by the advocacy groups.
+Since Kassandra has taken the flyer off its website, I’m uploading it here, front, back and the website as it was on 16 Oct.
+1915, at 06:18 am.

 Kassandra is being paid for by donations, public money and the Protestant Church in Germany.
 They also offer courses on how to legally and profitably exploit people (men) with physical and mental disabilities – this is called „sexual assistance“.